davelsan/vue-next-starter/README.md

 ## Overview

 A minimal starter app built from scratch configured to use [webpack](https://webpack.js.org/).
 The main benefits of not using the [Vue CLI](https://cli.vuejs.org/) are full access to webpack configuration, and having a non-flat `node_modules` folder structure managed by [pnpm](https://pnpm.js.org/).
-For a CLI version of the app, see the [cli-version](https://github.com/davelsan/vue-next-starter/tree/cli-version) branch.
+For a CLI or Vite version of the app, see the [cli-version](https://github.com/davelsan/vue-next-starter/tree/cli-version) and [vite-version](https://github.com/davelsan/vue-next-starter/tree/vite-version) branches, respectively.

 ## Features